Fado – my selection

 This song is a love poem dedicated to someone who lives next to the chapel of Senhora do Monte.

-The author addresses the person to whom the song dedicates attributes such as “the relief of poverty” or “the confidant of sinners”.
+The author addresses the person to whom the song dedicates attributes like “the relief of poverty” or “the confidant of sinners”.
 Although it is never clear, neither the name of the person to whom the song is dedicated, nor the kinship relationship, it is not difficult to guess that the muse of this fado is no less than the mother of the author of the lyrics.

 Ana Moura